-Participants will learn algorithms and management strategies to manage a range of complications including: acute closure, coronary perforation, hemodynamic collapse, atherectomy complications, coronary device entrapment, and issues arising from common structureal heart procedures.
-Participants will also gain insight through demonstrations and discussions of vascular access issues across a range of access sites (e.g., radial, femoral, transcaval, axillary).
+This program is geared to all interventionalists, cath lab nurses and cath lab technologists, seeking to improve their ability to manage complications resulting from cath lab procedures.
+Participants will learn algorithms and management strategies to manage a range of complications, including: acute closure, coronary perforation, hemodynamic collapse, atherectomy complications, coronary device entrapment and issues arising from common structureal heart procedures.
+Participants will also gain insights through demonstration and discussion of vascular access issues across a range of access sites (e.g. radial, femoral, transcaval, axillary).

 By the end of this program, participants will be able to:

-This educational activity is designed for practicing and future interventional cardiologists, clinical cardiologists, catheterization lab nurses, and technologists involved in the management of patients with coronary artery disease.
+This educational activity is designed for practicing and future interventional cardiologists, clinical cardiologists, catheterization lab nurses and technologists involved in the management of patients with coronary artery disease.